The problem is systemic.

 - Louisiana alone accounts for 80% of coastal wetlands destruction in the US.

-- The reasons for the wetlands losses are systemic, largely because of the levees that protect the city.
+- The reasons for the wetlands losses are systemic, largely because of the levees that protect New Orleans.

 - The Louisiana wetlands have been disappearing for decades.

 Don’t summarily blame individuals for this crisis.
-The response procedures were created and refined over time periods that include many administrations.
+The response procedures were created and refined over many presidential administrations.
 I don’t think it’s reasonable to criticize any of these individuals simply because they didn’t effect profound, revolutionary changes before this event.
 However, they know better now.
 We need to hold their asses to the grindstone until radical improvements come out.

 And you liberal weenies, quit selfishly using this tragedy to further your own agenda.
 That’s just nauseating.